outsinre/outsinre.github.com/_posts/2017-11-28-archlinux.md

    Choose *Ignore* as this partition will not be regularly accessed.
 Performance issues can be disregarded though this is out of GPT alignment specifications.
 3. The rest space is assigned to *root* starting at *2048s*.

-   On a device with 512B sectors, *parted* wants to align at multiple 1 MiB (i.e. 2048s, 4096s, 6144s).
+   On a device with logical 512B sectors, *parted* wants to align at multiple 1 MiB (i.e. 2048s, 4096s, 6144s).
 This tells the reason that previous BIOS boot partition ends at 2047s.

 #### Swap